-- 1. A completed application form with all pertinent attachments. - 2.
+- 1. A completed application form (include student signature) with all pertinent attachments and signed financial sponsorship letter. - 2.
 A study plan essay. - 3.
 A post study plan essay. - 4.
-An official transcript from LRJJ. - 5.
+An official transcripts and internship validation are required from LRJJ. - 5.
 High School Diploma and Transcripts are required. - 6.
 A copy of the identification page of their passport. - 7.
-A copy of their IELTS academic English qualification.
+A copy of their IELTS academic English qualification (only HM2 & HM4 required).
 Students must achieve a level of IELTS 6.0 and at least 5.5 in each category to apply to transfer to a Les Roches Jin Jiang affiliate institutions.
+Students transferring from LRJJ campus to LRCM/LRM, semester 6-7, no updated English language proof required. - 8.
+An updated CV.